Yuchi-Zhang-00/sam3d_gs/README.md

 # **3. Quick Start**

-With the environment activated, try the bundled demo image:
+Try the bundled demo image (the entry script activates `.venv` internally, so you don't need to do it yourself):

 ```bash
 bash run_object_generation_pipeline.sh example/example.png